Skip to Content

 Hahndorf is an interesting little town located about 30 minutes outside of Adelaide.
 What makes Hahndorf unique is that it’s a German town!

-It’s Australia’s oldest surviving German settlement, it was first settled in 1839!
+It’s Australia’s oldest surviving European settlement, it was first settled in 1839!

 Hahndorf has a charm to it as the buildings resemble those found in Bavaria and other German regions!
 It’s one of the more interesting points of interest in South Australia!